OcelotBabou/Quartz/content/2-The World/Regions/Locations/Mesoyi.md

 ### 1. **Overview**

-Mesoyi, tucked against the imposing Ridgeback Mountains, is a realm removed from the tumultuous affairs of the rest of Siar'Morrin.
-Its secluded location and lack of through traffic—only attracting those whose destination is Mesoyi itself—grant it an air of tranquillity rare in this age.
-The kingdom has brokered a peaceful arrangement with Neodoulas, exchanging any surplus food supplies to deter the raids that once plagued its lands.
+Mesoyi, tucked against the imposing [[Ridgeback Mountains]], is a realm removed from the tumultuous affairs of the rest of Siar'Morrin.
+Its secluded location and lack of through traffic, only attracting those whose destination is Mesoyi itself, grant it an air of tranquillity rare in this age.
+The kingdom has brokered a peaceful arrangement with [[Neodoulas]], exchanging any surplus food supplies to deter the raids that once plagued its lands.
 Compared to the strife elsewhere in Staterum, life in Mesoyi is quiet and relatively peaceful.

 ### 2. **Geography**